 - additional almonds (optional), for garnish

-- Tear the stale bread into pieces (removing any hard crust) and place in a bowl or dish.
-Pour on enough water to saturate and let sit 10 minutes.
+- Tear the stale bread into pieces, removing any hard crust, and place them in a bowl or dish.
+Pour in enough water to saturate the bread and let it sit for 10 minutes.

 - In the meantime, blanch your almonds (if you did not buy pre-blanched) and peel the garlic.
 Give them a rough chop and then add both to your food processor or high-speed blender and puree.

 - Squeeze as much water out of the bread as you can, then add to the almond and garlic mixture.
 Blend.